UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decisions
 ^^^^^^^^^

-We will convert `w3cdtf` to `edtf` values as part of our migration process; additionally, we will integrate EDTF Level 2 features where necessary.
-The `dcterms:created` property was selected.
+We will convert :code:`w3cdtf` to :code:`edtf` values as part of our migration process; additionally, we will integrate EDTF Level 2 features where necessary.
+The :code:`dcterms:created` property was selected.

 `Example record - ekcd:95 <https://digital.lib.utk.edu/collections/islandora/object/ekcd:95/datastream/MODS/view>`_